 5. Make a Change as Soon as You Notice a Struggle

-Just when you start to find that cleaning your house, setting up your new printer, getting groceries or anything else like that is exactly the time to find a way to delegate it.
+Just when you start to find that cleaning your house, setting up your new printer, getting groceries, or anything else like that is taking too much time, it’s exactly the time to find a way to delegate it.
 The longer you wait to get it off your shoulders, the more it will weigh on your mind—and you need that clever and creative mind to be fresh for writing copy.
 Don’t wait until you’re burned out to get help.
 Treat your career with respect and delegate what you can as soon as you’re able.

-Your turn!
 Do you have any delegation tips we missed?
+What are your go-to items to delegate?
+How has that made your life easier?
 Let us know in the comments below!

 Leave a Reply